deeepak-tyagii/github-actions-demo/README.md

         - Install any new dependencies.

         - Restart the application using PM2 to apply the changes with zero downtime.

-## Setup and Deployment

-To replicate this project, you will need:

-- An AWS account.

-- A GitHub account.

-- Node.js and npm installed locally.

-Follow the detailed steps in the **Phase 1: Preparation** section of the guide to:

-1. Launch and configure your EC2 instance.

-2. Create the project files and push them to your GitHub repository.

-3. Configure the necessary GitHub Secrets (`EC2_HOST`, `EC2_USER`, `SSH_PRIVATE_KEY`).

 ## Viewing the Deployment